TESS photometry of the nova eruption in V606 Vul: asymmetric photosphere and multiple ejections?: Observations and analysis

 Both exoplanet transit and asteroseismology \citep{2021AJ....162..170H} studies require detection of low-amplitude periodic signals in photometry corrupted by systematic effects.
 A variety of filters may be applied to a lightcurve to suppress instrumental and astrophysical variability on timescales far from those where the periodic signals of interest are expected \citep{2019AJ....158..143H}.
 The key feature of systematic variations is that they affect (to various extent) multiple sources in the field.
 This may be used to remove systematic trends more efficiently than what is possible to achieve by filtering the target source lightcurve alone.

 Inspired by the algorithms developed for ground-based transit surveys such as the Trend Filtering Algorithm \citep{2005MNRAS.356..557K,2009MNRAS.397..558K,2016PASP..128h4504G} and SysRem \citep{2005MNRAS.356.1466T,2007ASPC..366..119M}, the common approach to detrending is to approximate the target source lightcurve as a linear combination of a set of basis functions representing various systematic effects.
 The optimal combination can be subtracted from the lightcurve and the residuals searched for a periodic signal, or the model signal can be fit together with the basis functions to the original lightcurve.
-The basis functions may be the lightcurves of other stars in the field or external engineering information about the spacecraft pointing.
+The basis functions may be the lightcurves of other stars in the field, lightcurves of individual pixels (imaging other sources and background) away from the target source or external engineering information about the spacecraft pointing.
 The de-trending may be applied to individual pixel rather than source lightcurves \citep{2015ApJ...805..132D}.
 A clever regularization, cross-validation and modeling of source-intrinsic variability may be needed to construct the smoothest-possible target source lightcurve \citep{2018AJ....156...99L,2022AJ....163..284H}.